 Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (non-emergency) adoption, after publication in the State Register and expiration of the 30-day public comment period for a revised rule making provided for in State Administrative Procedure Act (SAPA) is the June 2016 Regents meeting.
 Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the June Regents meeting, is June 29, 2016, the date a Notice of Adoption would be published in the State Register.
-Therefore, emergency action to adopt the proposed rule is necessary now for the preservation of the general welfare in order to ensure that teacher candidates who will be applying for certification from now until June 30, 2017, have timely and sufficient notice that, if they fail Part Two of the Multi-Subject Content Specialty Test (Grades 7-12) and receive a satisfactory score on Parts One and Three, have the option to use the safety net in lieu of retaking Part Two of the examination to receive an initial certificate and to ensure that the emergency rule adopted at the January meeting and revised at the April meeting, will remain in effect continuously until it can be adopted as a permanent rule.
+Since the emergency action taken at the April 2016 meeting will expire on June 17, 2016, emergency action is necessary for the preservation of the general welfare in order to ensure that teacher candidates who will be applying for certification from now until June 30, 2017 have timely and sufficient notice that, if they fail Part Two of the Multi-Subject Content Specialty Test (Grades 7-12) and receive a satisfactory score on Parts One and Three, they have the option to use the safety net in lieu of retaking Part Two of the examination to receive an initial certificate and to ensure that the emergency rule adopted at the January 2016 meeting and revised at the April 2016 meeting will remain in effect continuously until it can be adopted as a permanent rule.